 John Maltby was born in Lincolnshire in 1936.
 He studied sculpture at Leicester and at Goldsmith's College, London.
-He then taught painting for two and a half years before working with David Leach, whose imagination and philosophy made a profound impression, at Bovey Tracey (1962-1964).
-In 1964, he started his own workshop in~Devon.
-He has lectured widely in England, and has been a visiting lecturer at the Bergen Kunsthandverksskole, Norway.
-In 1987, he was sole judge of the International Ceramic Competition in Auckland, New Zealand, and in 1988 conducted two week seminars (""Creativity - the development of a personal style"") in Berne, and Basle, Switzerland.
-In 1989, he was invited by the Galerie Handwerk, Munich, to give a lecture and open the exhibition ""English Ceramics"".
-He has also published articles in Ceramics~Review.
-He has received a numerous of awards for his work.
-He is a member of the Craftsmen Potters Association of Great Britain and the British Crafts Centre, and is an advisor to the Leach Archive at the Holbourne of Menstrie Museum in~Bath.
-John Maltby is widely represented in a number of public collections, including the V&A in London and others in Edinburgh, Aberystwyth, Belfast, Exeter, Leicester, and Faenza in Italy and Hamburg in Germany.
+He then taught painting for two and a half years before working with David Leach, whose imagination and philosophy made a profound impression on him.
+In 1964 he started his own workshop in Devon.
+He lectured widely in England, and was a visiting lecturer at the Bergen Kunsthandverksskole, Norway.
+In 1987, he was sole judge of the International Ceramic Competition in Auckland, New Zealand, and in 1988 he conducted seminars in Berne and Basle, Switzerland.
+In 1989, he was invited by the Galerie Handwerk, Munich, to give a lecture and open the exhibition "English Ceramics".
+He also published articles in Ceramics Review and received numerous awards for his work.
+He was a member of the Craftsmen Potters Association of Great Britain and the British Crafts Centre, and an advisor to the Leach Archive at the Holbourne of Menstrie Museum in Bath.
+He exhibited widely in the UK, Europe and the USA, and his work is widely represented in a number of public collections, including the V&A in London and others in Edinburgh, Aberystwyth, Belfast, Exeter, Leicester, and Faenza in Italy and Hamburg in Germany.